-4.1.4 Algorithm Notation
+5.1.4 Algorithm Notation

-We will present algorithms in a notation similar to the functional programming language Haskell [38], with a C/Java style calling syntax where the opening parenthesis are placed to the right of the function name.
+We will present algorithms in a notation similar to the functional programming language Haskell [39], with a C/Java-style calling syntax where the opening parenthesis are placed to the right of the function name and arguments are separated with commas.
 Our algorithms do not rely on any particular properties of an implementation (e.g., lazy versus strict), just an intuition of its semantics and simple pattern matching forms.

 Function Definitions Function definitions will consist of a type signature, followed by a list of equations.
-As an example, Figure 4.4 shows a function that recursively calculates the i^{th} Fibonacci number.
+As an example, figure 5.4 shows a function that recursively calculates the i^{th} Fibonacci number.
 The function, fib, is declared with the type (Int \rightarrow Int): it takes a single integer and returns an integer.
 The function is defined by three equations that match argument cases.
 0 and 1 used in the argument position of the equations are patterns that match corresponding integer literals.
-The pattern i matches any other integer and binds it to i in the right-hand side of fib :: Int \rightarrow Int fib(0) = 0 fib(1) = 1 fib(i) = fib(i-1) + fib(i-2)
+The pattern i matches any other integer and binds it to i in the right-hand side of the equation, which proceeds by adding the results of two recursive calls.
+Variable bindings and uses will be typeset in italics so they are easily distinguishable.

+'''

+fib :: Int \rightarrow Int

+fib(0) = 0

+fib(1) = 1

+fib(i) = fib(i-1) + fib(i-2)

+'''

-Figure 4.4: Notation Example: Fibonacci.
+Figure 5.4: Notation Example: Fibonacci.